suqik/BEGINNING/README.md

 # BEGINNING
 BEGINNING: Basics and Essentials for Getting INto astroNomy computING
+Add questions/solutions in Issues.
+Integrated FAQs will be proposed regularly.